ChaoZhang173/1D-peloton/README.md

 STL List.
 Consider testing speed/memory using vector.
 The std::vector support random access which allows constant-time access to any element.
-Could use 'reserve' or 'resize' to manage memory allocation for vectors.
+Could use `reserve` or `resize` to manage memory allocation for vectors.

 ## Usage: